 Since sarcasm is so common in this business, I should stress that I am not gloating.
 My heart breaks for those Kraft folk, happily selling cheese and pickles and salad dressing.
-Headquartered in Northfield, not far from my house, I pass the headquarters all the time; it seems so sprawling and secure, like a college campus or a military base.
+The company is based in Northfield, not far from my house.
+I pass the headquarters all the time; it seems so sprawling and secure, like a college campus or a military base.
 A newspaperman expects to live a haunted existence but there's no joy in realizing those selling Jell-O are also crouched on shifting sands.
 Is no one safe?

 The shadow of the destroyer approaches Kraft.
 What does an imperiled employee do?
 Scan the horizon for a new job.
 Not a lot of sails there.
 Clear the decks.
 Cut expenses.
 Batten down hatches.
 Prepare for the storm.

 Then you wait, the low level terror of uncertainty eating at you.
 What to do?
 How to brace, mentally?
 Look back to the person you were at 17.
 What would that idealistic teen think of you now, in agony at just the thought of being cut loose from the Miracle Whip team?
 Gather your courage.
 I believe it is not the financial instability, bad as that is, so much as the blow to our identity that we fear most.
 To fight that fear, remember that we are many things beyond our jobs: husbands and wives, brothers and sisters, sons and daughters.
 Parts of us that can't be taken away with a memo.